 Here the reader will find some of the measures of our earthly ponds and platform.
 The calculations given are the consequence of some premises I’m going to expose in this week blog article.
-Here I will consider Ezekiel’s book at chapter one and his vision of the four wheels with smaller wheels in their midst (1:16).
-Morover, I will give reasons for Cosmas Indicopleustis’ belief about the rectangular shape as the basic pattern of the earth.
+Here I will consider Ezekiel’s book in chapter one and his vision of the four wheels with smaller wheels in their midst (1:16).
+Moreover, I will give reasons for Cosmas Indicopleustis’ belief about the rectangular shape as the basic pattern of the earth.

 Measuring our earth’s platform